Dragones Toluca F.C.

-Dragones Toluca F.C. is a football club that plays in the Liga Premier de México – Serie A. It is based in Zinacantepec, Mexico.
+Dragones Toluca F.C. is a Mexican football club that plays in the Liga Premier – Serie A of the Segunda División de México, the third division level of Mexican football.
+It is based in Zinacantepec, State of Mexico.

 History

-In April 2025, the Mexicali F.C. board was informed that it would not be able to use the Ciudad Deportiva de Mexicali stadium due to improvements to the athletics track attached.
+In April 2025, the Mexicali F.C. board was informed that it would not be able to use the Estadio Ciudad Deportiva de Mexicali due to improvements to the athletics track attached.
 With no other suitable football field in the city, the team was forced to look for another city to play in for the 2025–26 season.

-On June 27, 2025, the relocation of Mexicali F.C. to Toluca was announced, adopting the name Dragones Toluca F.C.
-The new team adopted the nickname of the original team as part of its official name, signaling its intention to return to Mexicali when adequate infrastructure conditions exist.
+On June 27, 2025, the relocation of Mexicali F.C. from Mexicali, Baja California to Toluca, State of Mexico was announced and became official, adopting the name Dragones Toluca F.C.
+The new team adopted the nickname of the original team as part of its official name, signaling its intention to return to Mexicali whenever adequate infrastructure conditions exist in the future.

+On July 8, 2026, the club suspended its Liga Premier team for restructuring, although it maintained its participation with the Liga TDP and Liga TDP U–16 teams.